-Surgent also gives you a ReadySCORE that approximates the score that you are likely to get on the actual exam if you took it that day.
+Surgent also gives you a ReadySCORE that approximates the score you are likely to get on the exam if you took it that day.
 As you work through the Surgent course and learn more concepts, you’ll see your ReadySCORE go up.
 In fact, the ReadySCORE is so accurate at predicting your CMA exam score that the software received an American Business Award in 2019.

-Most CMA candidates study with a review course to gain access to learning tools like videos, practice tests, and explanations to multiple-choice questions.
+Most CMA candidates study with a review course to gain access to learning tools like videos, practice tests, and explanations of multiple-choice questions.
 After all, the IMA study materials offered by the Institute of Management Accounting are pretty limited.
 Still, candidates shouldn’t depend on the IMA CMA exam prep to pass their exams.

 A test bank—or a collection of multiple-choice questions—is a critical feature of any good CMA review course.
 With Gleim’s top course, users get a substantial 4,500+ questions between Gleim CMA Part 1 and Gleim CMA Part 2.
-Plus, all answers come with explanations for both the right and the wrong answers, which can help you reinforce content quicker.
+Plus, all answers come with explanations for both the right and the wrong answers, which can help you reinforce content faster.
 And near the end of your studies, you can take one of the Gleim Mock Exams, which provide an authentic test-day experience.
-The exams replicate everything about the real CMA exam, from interface’s look to question pacing.
+The exams replicate everything about the real CMA exam, from the interface’s look to question pacing.
 What’s more, the Gleim software analyses the outcomes of your mock exams and then gives you a personalized final review, which is a last-minute push to review the content you’re still struggling with.